 Diy Purse Handles

-Let’s make them together!
-You can use this tutorial on any of my other bag patterns in the shop – they would look good on this Teya tote as a longer strap.
+Let's make them together!
+You can use this tutorial on any of our other bag patterns in the shop - they would look good on this Teya tote as a longer strap.
 Drop me an email if you need help with those!

 Finished Size of Diy Bag handles

 - cotton fabric: This tutorial is about making all-fabric handles, not the leather ones.
 While the principle would remain the same, there would be less layers involved if cork, vinyl or leather were used.
 I chose cotton because it's the material every beginner bag maker is familiar with.
 And it offers so many gorgeous combinations!